U.S. Political Unease Reverberates Across Global Markets -- 2nd Update

 Continue Reading Below

-Global stocks extended losses Thursday as growing nervousness about the Trump administration's ability to push through its political agenda continued to ripple through financial markets and punish shares of banks.
+Global stocks extended losses Thursday as nervousness about the Trump administration's ability to push through its political agenda continued to ripple through financial markets.

-Markets in Asia ended lower for a second session, while the Stoxx Europe 600 fell another 1% amid declines in banks, miners and auto companies.
-London's export-heavy FTSE 100 index shed 1.5% as the British pound climbed above $1.30 for the first time this year.
+Stocks in Asia ended lower for a second session, while the Stoxx Europe 600 fell another 1% amid declines in banks, miners and auto companies.
+London's export-heavy FTSE 100 index shed 1.3% as the British pound climbed above $1.30 for the first time this year.

 Continue Reading Below